UniversalDependencies/docs/_ko/index.md

   * 하 _ha_ (“must, should”) is a necessitative modal auxiliary.
   * 싶 _sip_ (“will, to want”) is a desiderative modal auxiliary.

-### Features

-*

----
-**Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
-Describe other noteworthy features.
-Include links to language-specific feature definitions if any.

----

 ## Syntax

 ### Core Arguments, Oblique Arguments and Adjuncts